Why Is My Aircon Beeping Randomly?

 - Cooling remains stable after each beep.

-2. Warning State or Protective Lockout
+2. Protective Warning Lockout

-- Beeping repeats in a pattern.
+- Beeping repeats in a structured pattern.

 - Cooling cuts out or does not start fully.

-3. Electrical or Control Board Instability
+3. Electrical Board Instability

 - Beeping appears with breaker trip or hard restart.